romuloalves/create-micro/README.md

   - .gitignore
   - yarn.lock
   - package.json
+  - package-lock.json
   - Dockerfile (if flag --dockerfile was used)
 ```

 ### Packages

-By default, is used the last version of [micro](https://github.com/zeit/micro).
+By default, is used the last version of [micro](https://github.com/zeit/micro) and [micro-dev](https://github.com/zeit/micro-dev).

 ### Dockerfile